sveltejs/esrap/README.md

   // Whether to encode the `mappings` field of the resulting sourcemap
   // as a VLQ string, rather than an unencoded array.
 Defaults to `true`
   sourceMapEncodeMappings: false,

+  // The parser's tokens, if `ast` came from parsing source code.
+Used to
+  // create accurate mappings for punctuation and keywords.
+Tokens must have
+  // `loc` properties — e.g. Acorn's `onToken` array (with `locations: true`),
+  // or `ast.tokens` from espree/@typescript-eslint/parser (with
+  // `tokens: true, loc: true`)
+  tokens,

   // String to use for indentation — defaults to '\t'
   indent: '  '